 RESPONBILITY AND AUTHORITY

-The Director of Small Business & Vendor Diversity Relations, reports to the Associate Vice President for Business Affairs, and is responsible for program development, promotion, implementation, compliance monitoring, and reporting.
+The Director of Small Business & Vendor Diversity Relations, reports to the Assistant Vice President for Business Services, and is responsible for program development, promotion, implementation, compliance monitoring, and reporting.
 The Director works closely with university departments and academic units, small businesses, including women and minority owned businesses, governmental entities, and community-based organizations toward the diversification of the University’s Vendor base.

 BID REVIEW AND BIDDING